-15. Graduate Matters
+16. Graduate Matters

-The Tutor for Graduates is Professor Crispin Jenkinson.
-Graduate students who would like to make an appointment to see him should email him at crispin.jenkinson@dph.ox.ac.uk.
-Professor Jenkinson and the Principal will meet with each graduate student in Hilary term to review his/her work and discuss the supervisor's reports.
+The Tutor for Graduates is Dr Isabel Ruiz.
+Graduate students who would like to make an appointment to see him should email her at isabel.ruiz@bsg.ox.ac.uk.
+Dr Ruiz and the Principal will meet with each graduate student in Hilary term to review his/her work and discuss the supervisor's reports.